gitlabform/gitlabform/docs/contrib/local_development.md

 # Local Development

 Welcome to the GitLabForm development guide.
-We use **uv** and a unified development toolkit to manage our lifecycle, ensuring a fast, deterministic, and reproducible environment for all contributors.
+We use **`uv`** and a unified development toolkit to manage our lifecycle, ensuring a fast, deterministic, and reproducible environment for all contributors.

 ## Required tools

 Following tools are used in this project.
 Please make sure you have them installed:

-- **uv**: The primary tool for dependency management and running development tasks.
+- **`uv`**: The primary tool for dependency management and running development tasks.
 It automatically manages the required Python version and virtual environment.
-[Install uv](https://docs.astral.sh/uv/getting-started/installation/).
+[Install `uv`](https://docs.astral.sh/uv/getting-started/installation/).
 - **Docker**: Required for running local GitLab instances and for building container images.
 [Install Docker](https://docs.docker.com/get-docker/).
-- **jq**: A command-line JSON processor used for orchestrating local GitLab instances.
-[Install jq](https://jqlang.github.io/jq/download/).
+- **`jq`**: A command-line JSON processor used for orchestrating local GitLab instances.
+[Install `jq`](https://jqlang.github.io/jq/download/).

 ## Typical development workflow